 Mary, Dorothy and Lillian Gish spent years working on theatrical tours, sometimes together on the same show and other times working on different productions.
 When not with their mother, the Gish girls were looked after by theatrical friends and associates.
 During their off-season, Dorothy and her family would spend time in Massillon, Ohio, with her mother's sister.

 In addition to acting, Mary Gish rented out rooms in the family's New York apartment—this is how Dorothy and her sister met future film star Mary Pickford, who was originally known as Gladys Smith.
 Years later, the Gish sisters approached Pickford after she began appearing in movies by D.W.
 Griffith.
 Pickford introduced them to Griffith, which soon led to their film debut.
-Dorothy was 14 years old when she and Lillian appeared in An Uneasy Enemy.
+Dorothy was 14 years old when she and Lillian appeared in An Unseen Enemy.

 Both Dorothy and Lillian Gish enjoyed huge success in film; Dorothy distinguished herself as a fine comedic performer while her sister usually tackled more dramatic roles.
 Dorothy became known as one of the busiest actresses of the silent-film era, making more than 60 movies during the first few years of her career.
 Sadly, many of her early works have been lost.